I. MEMBERSHIP ELIGIBILITY

 2. All members must obtain and maintain a valid Connecticut State Golf Association (CSGA) Handicap Card through the Southington Country Club.
 If you are NOT a member of Southington Country Club, this cost is Included in the sec Men’s Club annual dues.

-3. If the total of a member’s SCC handicap plus his age equals 85, the member may choose to play from the GOLD tees.
+3. If the total of a member’s SCC white tee handicap plus his age equals 85, the member may choose to play from the GOLD tees.
 All others will play from White Tees.
-If member chooses to play from Gold Tees then his handicap will be reduces by 3 strokes.
+Gold tee players will have their handicaps adjusted by the GHIN handicap system.

 III.
 SCC MEN’S CLUB PLAY – ASSESSMENTS-STARTING TIMES